pozorfluo/build-your-own-lisp/README.md

 - embed the pseudo-random hash function seed in the table
 - take arbitrary size, c string style, '\0' terminated byte sequence as key
 - take any pointer as value
+- resize if probing fails to find an eligible spot where to insert
+- alloc backing arrays by chunks on creation and resize only
+- NOT use a linked list of entries to iterate through the table
+- iterate through backing arrays, skip empty by probing metadata chunks

 #### Require
 - user to allocate for the keys and values to insert in the table